kasko/docs/source/products/baloise/multi-item/rest-api.rst

-   "postcode",          "string", "Postcode of the policyholder's address.",     "1234" "item_identifier",   "string", "Unique item identifier (receipt number, IMEI etc.)", "WT3211" "item_description",  "string", "Description of the item (i.e. make + model).", "Nikon D3000"
+   "postcode",          "string", "Postcode of the policyholder's address.",     "1234" "item_identifier",   "string", "Unique item identifier (receipt number, IMEI etc.)", "WT3211" "item_description",  "string", "Description of the item (i.e. make + model).", "Nikon D3000" "payee_private",     "string", "Flag identifying flow.
+Available values: private,company.", "private" "company_industry",  "string", "Company industry name.
+Has to be set if `payee_private` is `company`.", "Architekturbüros" "company_legal_form","string", "Company legal form number.
+Has to be set if `payee_private` is `company`.", "10" "company_name",      "string", "Name of the company.
+Has to be set if `payee_private` is `company`.", "Kasko" "company_uid",       "string", "Company unique identifier.", "CH00000000000"

 Example Request
 ~~~~~~~~~~~~~~~